-To ensure that our O50 has a good foundation and ability for growth, this summer 2017 season only, we are accepting over O45's!
-Over 45's who sign up this summer will be grandfathered for future seasons!
-To be eligible you must have turned 45 in 2017.
+To ensure that our O50 has a good foundation and ability for growth, we will once again be accepting over O45's!
+Over 45's who sign up this summer (or did last summer) will be grandfathered for future seasons!
+To be eligible you must turn 45 in 2018.

 - All games will be played on Sundays, starting on June 24 until August 12.

 - All games will start at 9:00 am or 11:00 am